2017 saw the renaming of the event from the Word Excellence Day to the Document Excellence Day.

 And Clare Waller – on fine and friendly form as always –instantly makes everyone feel welcome and sets the atmosphere to relaxed yet structured.
 Even as Madam Timekeeper, her handling of the speakers kept the day on course.
 Also important, Clare also knows when to end the day!
 Cheers Clare"

-Julie McCarthy is a Lead Consultant at Tikit with over 20 years’ experience working in a variety of sectors ranging from legal, wealth management and media.
-In her previous role she was a training manager for over 5 years and is proficient in promoting and delivering training solutions designed to support the business plan.
+Julie McCarthy is a Product Specialist in Business & Document Productivity at BigHand, building interactive templates in the legal sector.
+She previously worked for Advanced/Tikit and specialised in template design and training.
+She has over 20 years’ experience working in a variety of sectors ranging from legal, wealth management and media.
 Julie is passionate about creating an interactive and enjoyable environment that supports learning.

 Committee member since December 2016